Only just catching up on Atlanta, and just finished watching “Value,” episode 6 of the FX series, which is, at its core, a show for potheads.

 If there’s one thing I want to do more with this blog, it’s actual journalism.

-I believe Black Lives Matter, and the fact that blacks are almost four-times more likely than whites to be arrested for marijuana is an injustice with devastating consequence.
+Black Lives Matter, and the fact that black people are almost four-times more likely than white people to be arrested for marijuana is an injustice with devastating consequence.

 My college roommate freshman year was a friend from high school whose boyfriend went to an HBCU (Historically Black College or University) in Maryland.
 She’d drive down to pick him up most weekends, and I’d sometimes come along for the ride.
 Without fail, usually on the trip back, when he was in the driver’s seat, the lights would flash behind us.